-- Employees who are active, contributing TRS members - Employees who are not contributing TRS members and who are employed 10 or more regularly scheduled hours per week
+- Employees who are active, contributing TRS members - Employees who are not contributing TRS members and who are employed for 10 or more regularly scheduled hours per week

-TRS retirees who are enrolled in TRS-Care (retiree health insurance program) are not eligible to participate in TRS-Active Care.
+TRS retirees who are enrolled in TRS-Care (retiree health insurance program) are not eligible to participate in TRS-ActiveCare.

 The insurance plan year is from September 1 through August 31.
-Current employees can make changes in their health insurance coverage during open enrollment each year or when they experience a qualifying event (e.g., marriage, divorce, birth).
+Current employees can make changes in their insurance coverage during open enrollment each year or when they experience a qualifying event (e.g., marriage, divorce, birth).
 Detailed descriptions of insurance coverage, employee cost, and eligibility requirements are provided to all employees in a separate booklet.
-Employees should contact the Lily Galindo in the Benefits Office, (281)229-6050 (egalindo@dickinsonisd.org) for more information.
+Employees should contact Lily Galindo for more information.

-New employees must enroll or decline health insurance and other benefits plans no later than 30 days from their hire date.
-Failure to enroll will result in loss of these insurance plans until the next enrollment date.
+New employees must enroll or decline health insurance and other benefit plans no later than 30 days from their hire date.
+Failure to enroll will result in loss of coverage in these insurance plans until the next open enrollment date.

-Enrollment for medical and supplemental insurance must be processed using the Benefits Office Online Website: www.mybenefitshub.com/dickinsonisd .
+Enrollment for medical and supplemental insurance must be processed using the Benefits Hub system at: www.mybenefitshub.com/dickinsonisd.